A Six-Part Colin Kaepernick Documentary Is Coming To Netflix

 Colin in Black & White will focus on Kaepernick’s early years from high school through to the NFL and how growing up as a black kid in an adopted white family helped led him down the path of social activism.

-Kapaernick, who led the 49ers to Super Bowl XLVII in 2013, looks set to narrate the documentary while it is to be directed by filmmaker Ava DuVernay.
+Kaepernick, who led the 49ers to Super Bowl XLVII in 2013, looks set to narrate the documentary while it is to be produced by Netflix in conjunction with filmmaker Ava DuVernay.

 Following the news on Monday that the six-part documentary has been greenlit, Kaepernick said: